Print

 No reviews

 2. Add 1 tablespoon of the diluted rennet and mix thoroughly with a gentle up and down motion.
-I use my potato masher to blend the rennet up and down through the milk.
-Cover and let set at 72F for 4-8 hours, or until the curd coagulates.
-The curd will be rather soft.
+Cover and let set at 72°F for 4-8 hours, or until the curd coagulates.
+The curd will be soft.

 3. Cut the curd into 1/2 inch cubes.
-Allow to set, undisturbed, for 10 minutes. use a long knife that reaches all the way to the bottom of your pan, and move smoothly and gently – don’t tear the curd.
+Allow to set, undisturbed, for 10 minutes.
+Use a long knife that reaches all the way to the bottom of your pot, and move smoothly and gently – don’t tear the curd.
 Try to keep your cubes as uniform as possible so your cheese cooks evenly.

 4. Place the pot on low heat.
-Increase the heat by two degrees every 5 minutes, until the temperature reaches 80F.
-Stir gently to prevent the curds from matting.
-On my stove, I use my smallest burner set to 1 or 2, and set my kitchen timer for five minutes, and then watch, stir, and adjust the heat accordingly.
-If you have a large double boiler, you may prefer to use that instead for more even, gentle heat.
+Increase the heat by two degrees every 5 minutes, until the temperature reaches 80°F. Stir gently to prevent the curds from matting.

-6. Increase the heat by one degree per minute, until the temperature reaches 110F, stirring gently to keep the curds from matting.
-Again, watch your heat and try not to heat too fast.
+6. Increase the heat by one degree per minute, until the temperature reaches 110°F, stirring gently to keep the curds from matting.
+Watch your heat and try not to heat too fast.
 Slow, gentle cooking makes for a more tender curd.

 8. When the curds are sufficiently cooked, let them settle to the bottom of the pot for 5 minutes.